raewtf/raewtf.github.io/_posts/2023-10-10-demo-update-and-recent-happenings.md

 ---
-title: Demo Update, and Recent Happenings!
+title: RowBot Rally Demo Update, and Recent Happenings!
 tag: rowbot rally
 desc: What's new in the world of RowBot?
-visible: 0
 ---
 # Howdy!